LWJGL/lwjgl3-www/README.md

 - Prettier - Code formatter
 - vscode-styled-components
+- IntelliSense for CSS class names
+- Latest TypeScript and Javascript Grammar

 We also recommend enabling auto-save onWindowChange for faster HMR (simply Alt/Cmd+Tab).
 In VS Code add the following in the user settings: